Just Doing My Job, Says Record-setting Nepali Climber - UrduPoint

 Sherpa has climbed Everest seven times and has triple ascents on another four of the 14 peaks.

-Back in Kathmandu after last month's record-setting climb, he is preparing for a fourth summit of Manaslu with a client and is getting offers for other expeditions.
+Back in Kathmandu after last month's record-setting climb, he is preparing for a fourth summit of Manaslu, the world's eighth-highest mountain, with a client and is getting offers for other expeditions.

 "I can do triple ascents," he said.
 "But, maybe that depends also on luck."
 Sherpa says his family often tell him he has faced enough challenges in the mountains and the time has come to hang up his boots.